 Licensed maintenance businesses must abide by the requirements described in Minn.
-R. ch.
-7083.0770, subp.
-2. All written reports of any noncompliance required by Minn.
-R. ch.
-7083.0770, subp.
-2 must be provided to the homeowner and the Township within thirty (30) days after any maintenance work is performed.
+R. Ch.
+7083.0770, Subpart 2.
+All written reports of any noncompliance required by Minn.
+R. Ch.
+7083.0770, Subpart 2 must be provided to the homeowner and the Township within thirty (30) days after any maintenance work is performed.